 The Vitamix ONE and the Smeg BLF01 both perform well for recipes like smoothies, and aren't very versatile.
 The ONE is a little better because of its better build quality and better blending performance for smaller batches.
 However, the Smeg can crush ice without liquid in the jar, so you can use it to make a batch of ice to add to cocktails.

 The Smeg BLF01 is compact for a full-size blender.
 Its motor base is only slightly larger than the NutriBullet Rx's, so it doesn't take up too much room on your kitchen counter or in a cupboard.
 You can also remove the jar for easier storage.

-Our unit also began to leak the first time we used it to blend liquids for a smoothie.
+Our unit often leaks when used to blend liquids.
 This may be because the rubber gasket on the blade assembly fits loosely.
-The liquid dripped through the blade assembly onto the top of the motor base into the small hole for the safety feature.
-It then went through the motor itself and ended up on the counter.This happened every time the blender was used to process liquids, including during cleaning.
-Also, the metal nut under the blade assembly heated up so much that it fused slightly to the plastic base of the blade assembly and began to burn it.
+As you can see here, water drips through the blade assembly onto the top of the motor base into the small hole for the safety feature.
+It goes down through the motor itself and can end up on the counter.This can also happen during cleaning cleaning.
+Also, the metal nut under the blade assembly can heat up so much that it fuses slightly to the plastic base of the blade assembly and begins to burn it.